onerzafer/rdxgen/README.md

 # rdxgen: Redux Reducer and Action boilerplate Generator

-A simple and highly customizable CLI to generate the reducer and action files and their respective tests under given folder.
+A simple and highly customizable CLI to generate the reducer and action files and their respective tests under the given folder.

 🎉🎉🎉 Now it supports [templates](#templating) 🎉🎉🎉